BlueWebber/ermo-s2u_ucp_wiki/Home.md

 This is an unofficial "patch" for Shift 2 Unleashed developed by the nogripracing.com modding community.

-The official NoGripRacing discussion thread used to live here: http://www.nogripracing.com/forum/showthread.php?t=287425 , but since nogripracing.com is now defunct, the OP and the FAQ can now only be accessed read-only thanks to archive.org here:
+The official NoGripRacing discussion thread used to live here: http://www.nogripracing.com/forum/showthread.php?t=287425 , but nogrip.com is now sadly defunct.

+Thanks to the efforts of archive.org, the OP and the FAQ can still be accessed read-only here:

 https://web.archive.org/web/20170823021817/http://www.nogripracing.com/forum/showthread.php?t=287425